As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 8. Chorus, Flanger, and Phaser Pedals

-Most likely because the overall sonic impression you get from each one can feel somewhat similar.
+Since the sonic effects you get can feel somewhat similar.

 - MXR Phase 90 – (Amazon/Thomann)